dotnet/docs/docs/core/tools/dotnet-restore.md

 ` --ignore-failed-sources`

-Only warn about failed sources if there are packages meeting version requirement.
+Only warn about failed sources if there are packages meeting the version requirement.

 `--no-dependencies`